Blazemeter/jmeter-http2-plugin/README.md

 ## Buffer capacity

-By default, the size of the downloaded resources is set to 2 MB (2097152 bytes) but, the limit can be increased by adding the `httpJettyClient.maxBufferSize` property on the jmeter.properties file in bytes.
+By default, the size of the downloaded resources is set to 2 MB (2097152 bytes) but, the limit can be increased by adding the `blazemeter.http.maxBufferSize` property on the jmeter.properties file in bytes.

 ## Multiplexing